-Hey, everybody, welcome to the 3rd edition of Matters of Fitness.
+Hey, everybody, welcome to Matters of Fitness 3.

-This edition will be all about bodybuilding.
-Let’s get into it.
+This edition will be all about bodybuilding so let’s get right into Matters of Fitness 3.

 1) I want to compete in bodybuilding but I do not know what I should do to get started.
 What should my first move be?